Sai-Lalith-Sistla/Generative-AI/README.md

 - 🧠 **Natural Language Inference (NLI)**
   Leverage zero-shot classification using models like `facebook/bart-large-mnli` to infer textual entailment for multiple labels.

+- 🧠 **Semantic Search with Sentence Transformers**
+  This project uses **Sentence-BERT (SBERT)** to build a semantic search system by encoding text into dense vector embeddings.
+It retrieves the most relevant results for a user query using cosine similarity.

 ---

 ### 🧩 AI Agentic Design Patterns (AutoGen)